Kevin Neale: Australian Capital Territory

 In 1978, he moved to Canberra, and was appointed the captain-coach of the Ainslie Football Club.
-In that year, he was also the captain coach of a combined A.C.T. team in the Escort Cup competition.
+In that year, he was also the captain-coach of a combined Australian Capital Territory (ACT) team in the Escort Cup competition.
 He was still very effective at full-forward, setting a goal-kicking record in 1980.
-With Neale as its captain-coach, Ainslie won the premiership in both 1979 and 1980.
+With Neale as its captain-coach, Ainslie won the premiership in 1979, 1980, 1982 and 1983.

-1980 Captain-coach of the ACT

-In 1980, there was no concept of "State of Origin"; and, therefore, a combined ACT was precisely that: a team of men who were currently playing in the ACT competition.

-Neale was the captain-coach of the combined ACT side that beat the Victorian team 13.17 (95) to 11.16 (82) on 6 July 1980 at Manuka Oval in front of a crowd of 10,600.
+Neale was the captain-coach of the combined ACT side that beat the Victorian team by 13 points, 13.17 (95) to 11.16 (82), on 6 July 1980 at Manuka Oval in front of a crowd of 10,600.
 He scored three goals.

 Coached by Bill Stephen, the Victorians were a very strong team including club captains and Brownlow medallists: Francis Bourke of Richmond, captain, Trevor Barker of St Kilda, Malcolm Blight of North Melbourne, Terry Bright of Geelong, Jim Buckley of Carlton, Robert DiPierdomenico of Hawthorn, Jim Edmond of Footscray, Robert Elliott of Melbourne, Neville Fields of South Melbourne, Laurie Fowler of Richmond, Steven Icke of North Melbourne, Rene Kink of Collingwood, Mark Lee of Richmond, Mark Maclure of Carlton, Alex Marcou of Carlton, Merv Neagle of Essendon, Jeff Sarau of St Kilda, Laurie Serafini of Fitzroy, and Michael Turner of Geelong.

-1982

 For a number of reasons, Ainslie had experienced a dismal 1981 season; but, under the coaching of Neale and, particularly, due to his superb on-field leadership and strength at full-forward, Ainslie won the 1982 premiership.
 At the end of 1982, he was interviewed by St Kilda, with a view to him replacing Alex Jesaulenko.
 Neale demanded $50,000 as his salary (St Kilda eventually appointed the ex-Richmond coach Tony Jewell).